-The BEM solution with no CHIEF point shows poor agreement with the analytical solution at $ka=\pi$ and $ka=2\pi$, where k is the wavenumber and a is the radius of the source.
+The BEM solution with no CHIEF point shows poor agreement with the analytical solution at $ka=\pi$ and $ka=2\pi$. where k is the wavenumber and α is the radius of the source.
 This is due to poor conditioning of the matrix.
-The placement of a CHIEF point at r/a = 0.5, where r is the radial location from the centre of the sphere, ameliorates the problem at $ka=\pi$; however, poor agreement at $ka=2\pi$ still occurs due to the CHIEF point being on the interior nodal surface corresponding to the characteristic eigenfrequency $ka=2\pi$, meaning that this resonance cannot be cancelled.
+The placement of a CHIEF point at r/a = 0.5, where r is the radial location from the centre of the sphere, ameliorates the problem at ka=n: however, noor agreement at $ka=2\pi$ still occurs due to the CHIEF point being on the interior nodal surface corresponding to the characteristic eigenfrequency ka=2π, meaning that this resonance cannot be cancelled.
 Placing the CHIEF point at the sphere centre ensures that it does not lie on a nodal surface.
 The resulting solution is therefore in good agreement with the analytical solution.
 When using BEM to analyse more complex geometries, the user generally has no prior knowledge of the optimal CHIEF point location, and therefore multiple CHIEF points randomly distributed within the volume are used.
 The condition number of the matrix will also give an indication of whether there are any interior resonance problems.

-A spherical volume with an external velocity over a proportion of its surface is presented as a simplified model of a loudspeaker in a rigid walled box (Figure 5.g).
+A spherical volume with an external velocity over a proportion of its surface is presented as a simplified moder of a loudspeaker in a rigid walled box (Figure Sy).
 Comparison of results at different frequencies is used to show that radiation is inefficient at low frequencies.
-The example shows how a BEM of a problem with simplified geometry can be used to model a more complex problem, producing results which exhibit a similar pattern of behaviour.
-Application of the external BEM to a more realistic situation is presented as the analysis of radiation from a speaker of more realistic geometry (Figure 5.h).
+The example shows how a BEM of a problem with simplified geometry can be used to most own the simplified geometry can be used to make a similar pattern of behaviour.
+Application of the external Brainsirial pattern of benoviour.
+Application of the external Brainsirial pattern of benoviour.
+Application of the external Brainsirial pattern of benoviour.
+Application of the external Brainsirial pattern of benoviour application of the external Brainsirial pattern of benoviour.